An overview of essential information for students at NESCol

 E.g. John Smith, with a date of birth 20/07/92, will have a password of: Js200792

 To connect your computer or mobile device to the College’s WiFi network, simply select the NESCol WiFi network.
+You’ll find the connection guide on My NESCol.
 After you have set this up once, your device should connect to the WiFi network automatically when at the College.
 If you need any support with this please contact the Student IT HelpZone.

 Please note that your use of the College’s WiFi Network is subject to the College’s Acceptable Use Policy for Students.